felixarntz/fast-smooth-scroll/readme.txt

 add_filter( 'fast_smooth_scroll_offset', 'myplugin_get_custom_scroll_offset' );

 `

+= Does the plugin support reduced motion preferences? =

+Yes!
+For better accessibility, clients that are configured to reduce motion will not be affected by the smooth scroll behavior.

+The `prefers-reduced-motion` media query is used to detect such a preference.
+Note that this only works with the CSS-only solution, as the older browsers that would require the JavaScript polyfill do not support this preference.

 = I don't care about smooth scrolling for older browsers.
 How can I disable the JavaScript polyfill? =